CultivateHQ/cultivateHQ.com/source/posts/2015-08-31-conman-elm.md

   ```

 2. We defined a `type alias` for the Elm `Model` type.
 This is essentially just saying to the Elm app, when we talk about the Model from now on we are referring to a record that contains three Strings representing the name, email and phone for a contact.
-3. Now we can change our `view` to take a contact as an argument and then use that contact internally to get the data to output.
+3. Now we can change our `view` to take a contact Model as an argument and then use that contact internally to get the data to output.

   ```elm
   ...